uob-coms20007/uob-coms20007.github.io/syntax/limits.md

 Consider the following grammar for a simple kind of Boolean expressions:

 $$
-  B \longrightarrow B \andop B \mid B \orop B \mid (B) \mid \mathsf{true} \mid \mathsf{false}
+  B \Coloneqq B \andop B \mid B \orop B \mid (B) \mid \mathsf{true} \mid \mathsf{false}
 $$

 We can show that $\tt \orop \tt \andop \ff$ is derivable in this grammar, by building a parse tree satisfying the above conditions (i.e. rooted at $B$ and whose leaves spell out the word).
 We start by putting down the root of the tree, which is the start symbol (and only nonterminal in this grammar) $B$.

 Now, we can choose any production to apply to this $B$.
-Suppose we choose $B \longrightarrow B \andop B$.
+Suppose we choose $B \Coloneqq B \andop B$.
 Rather than making a step by replacing $B$ by its right-hand side, instead we place the right-hand side of the production as the children of $B$.
 Each symbol is a child node and the tree is ordered, so the children need to be in the same left-to-right order.

 <img src="../assets/syntax/parse_tree1.png" width="400px">

 We proceed by choosing any of the nonterminals at the leaves of this tree and adding children in the same way, according to some appropriate production rule.
-For example, we can choose the leftmost leaf and add child nodes labelled $B$, $\orop$ and $B$, corresponding to the production $B \longrightarrow B \orop B$.
+For example, we can choose the leftmost leaf and add child nodes labelled $B$, $\orop$ and $B$, corresponding to the production $B \Coloneqq B \orop B$.

 <img src="../assets/syntax/parse_tree2.png" width="450px">